danmbrown/city-of-whispers/Playbooks/Vault.md

 When you **Get Something**, you may spend an Asset in lieu of taking a Consequence.

+### Inner Circle (Group)
+You belong to a group of the city's elite.

-### Minions
+### Notorious Influence

-### Investing in the Future

 ### Private Transportation
  You have a special mode of transportation designed to get around the city most effectively.
-When you **Transit**, if you use it, you may roll with Network instead of Environs
+When you **Transit**, if you use it, you may roll with Network instead of Environs.

 ### Keen Eye
 When you **Use Power** to gauge distance, volume, value, or other quantity, roll with +2.